vbmaarten/CodeStories/ResearchReport/technologies-limitations.md

 An open question at this moment is: is it usefull to allow the Writer to choose from multiple options?

 ## Conclusion
+For the editor we will settle on Ace.
+The Interpreter leaves us little choice but we have yet to encounter major obstacles.
+The visualizations pose more problematic choices.
 The InfoVis and D3 option are both very promissing.
 We will aim toward modularity to at least give both of them a try in the testing phase and might end up allowing a Writer to make the choice.

+# Limitations

+### JS Only
+We do not presume we will have the time to add another parser for a another language.
+Nevertheless we will aim to create a design that would allow this in a farely straightforward way.

+### HTML5 required
+We will only be testing on the latest versions of Firefox and Chrome.

+### Code change and Narative reuse.
+Narative files are appended to a specific git commit.
+We are not sure if we will have the time to create a user friendly process for updating the naritive files.